Valacdi/Yakuza-Ishin-Cutscenes-English-Files/README.md

 # ONLY WORKS ON THE DIGITAL VERSION OF ISHIN!!!
 # Info
 This repo contains chapter 1-8 cutscenes translated by KHH guide videos from youtube AND chapter 1-2 main story text boxes and tutorials with correct translations from the GT patch.<br><br>First two chapters are 100% working, while after them I do not know if other chapters work (but they should as  I hex edited everything without deleting bytes), since I have no time to test.
 If anyone discovers this repo and decides to test, please report any text not fitting the screen or cutscenes not working at all to the issues tab.<br><br>
-I am planning to finish this project by fully translating the text up to the finale of the game.
+I am planning to finish this project by fully translating the cutscene text up to the finale of the game.

 # How to use the files
 BEFORE DOING ANYTHING BACKUP YOUR OLD FILES!!!<br><br>